nottrobin/robinwinslow.uk/_posts/2016-02-13-free-https-custom-hosting.md

 CloudFlare
 ===

 CloudFlare offer a really quite impressive free DNS and CDN service.
-Of course there are [paid plans][cloudflare-plans], but I myself can't see why you'd need one.
 This free service includes some really impressive offerings, the first three of which are especially helpful for our current HTTPS mission: